subsquid/specs/sql-research/2025-04-30-trino-findings.md

 (1 row)
 ```

-The catalog is available with the plugin.
+The catalog is available with the plugin itself.
 Schemas are made available through an interface listing the schemas:

 ```
 public static final String SCHEMA_NAME = "solana"; // it's just harcoded